 Check with your airline before you fly, but most will allow you to take one carry on bag and one personal item which can be a laptop bag.
 This is a great loophole for photographers these days because the reality is that laptops have gotten pretty small, but what’s deemed as a laptop bag is still quite big!
 You can take a bag like the Gura Gear Chobe as your personal item, and easily fit something as large as a Canon super telephoto lens inside it, along with your laptop.
 This is by far the best trick for being able to transport more camera gear, so when you’re choosing a laptop bag for your travels, keep this in mind.
 It’s not always the best idea to get the absolute smallest one.
 The idea is that your carry on bag will go in the locker, but your personal item must be able to fit under the seat in front of you.
-My current three favourite “personal items” are the Think Tank My Second Brain 15 Shoulder Bag, the Gura Gear Chobe and the Peak Design Everyday Messenger (10% off with coupon SM10off).
+My current three favourite “personal items” are the Think Tank My Second Brain 15 Shoulder Bag, the Gura Gear Chobe and the Peak Design Everyday Messenger (Save 10% with this link).
 The Chobe wins hands down for volume (see review), but it’s sometimes overly big for my needs, in which case the other two are of a similar size.

 Dan’s Recommended “Personal Item” Bags for Photographers

 - Think Tank My Second Brain 15 Briefcase – Buy from Think Tank with this link to receive a free gift, or buy from Amazon.

 - Peak Design Everyday Messenger – Buy from Peak Design with this link to receive a free gift or buy from Amazon.

 Dan’s Recommended Carry On Bags for Photographers